suhanmen/PACT/README.md

 Clone the repository and set up the environment.

 ### Datasets
-* `HumanEvalPlus.jsonl` — The main benchmark dataset containing 164 contract-aware programming problems.
-Version v0.1.1 is used in our experiments.
+* `HumanEvalPlus.jsonl` — A benchmark dataset consisting of 164 programming problems, used end-to-end for CVT generation and code-generation evaluation.
+Version **v0.1.1** was used in our experiments.
-* `MBPPPlus.jsonl` — The few-shot dataset consisting of 378 examples used for model prompting and evaluation.
-Version v0.2.0 is used in our experiments.
+* `MBPPPlus.jsonl` — A benchmark dataset consisting of 378 programming problems, used end-to-end for CVT generation and code-generation evaluation.
+Version **v0.2.0** was used in our experiments.

 ## ⚡ Quickstart